cse-sim/cse/doc/src/docs/input-data/top-members.md

 Type: float

 Reference compass azimuth (0 = north, 90 = east, etc.).
 All zone orientations (and therefore surface orientations) are relative to this value, so the entire building can be rotated by changing bldgAzm only.
-If a value outside the range 0^o^ ≤ *x* $<$ 360^o^ is given, it is normalized to that range.
+If a value outside the range 0° ≤ *x* $<$ 360° is given, it is normalized to that range.

 {{
   member_table({
-    "units": "^o^ (degrees)",
+    "units": "° (degrees)",
     "legal_range": "unrestricted",
     "default": "0",
     "required": "No",